pynapple-org/pynapple/doc/user_guide/07_decoding.md

 We can then use [`decode_bayes`](pynapple.process.decoding.decode_bayes) for Bayesian decoding.
-We will use the `sliding_window_size` argument to additionally smooth the spike counts with a uniform convolution window, this often helps with decoding.
+We will use the `sliding_window_size` argument to additionally smooth the spike counts with a uniform convolution window (i.e. use a sliding window), which often helps with decoding.

 ```{code-cell} ipython3
 decoded, proba_feature = nap.decode_bayes(